 A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent or detect and correct misstatements on a timely basis.
 A material weakness is a deficiency, or a combination of deficiencies, in internal control, such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented or detected and corrected on a timely basis.
-We consider the deficiency describes in the accompanying schedule of findings and responses as item (FS-02) to be a material weakness.
+We did not identify any deficiencies in internal control over financial reporting that we consider to be material weaknesses.